-FAR EAST GROUP LIMITED IMPORTANT (Registration Number 196400096C) (Incorporated in the Republic of Singapore) (a) Due to the current COVID-19 restriction orders in Singapore, a member will not be able to attend the AGM in person.
-A member (whether individual or corporate) must appoint the Chairman of the AGM as his/her/its proxy to attend, speak and vote on his/her/its behalf at the AGM if such member wishes to exercise his/her/its voting rights at the AGM.
-PROXY FORM (b) Alternative arrangements relating to attendance at the AGM via electronic means (including arrangements by which the meeting can be electronically accessed via live webcast or live audio feed), submission of questions in advance of the AGM, addressing of substantial and relevant questions before or at the AGM and voting by appointing the Chairman of the AGM as proxy at the AGM, are set out in the Notice of AGM dated 13 April 2021. (c) SRS investors who wish to appoint the Chairman of the AGM as proxy should approach their respective SRS Operators to submit their votes by 11.00 a.m. on 21 April 2021 (being seven (7) working days before the AGM).
-I/We, (Name) (NRIC/Passport/Registration Number)
+- (a) Due to the current COVID-19 restriction orders in Singapore, a member will not be able to attend the AGM in person.
+A member (whether individual or corporate) must appoint the Chairman of the AGM as his/her/its proxy to attend, speak and vote on his/her/its behalf at the AGM if such member wishes to exercise his/her/its voting rights at the AGM. - (b) Alternative arrangements relating to attendance at the AGM via electronic means (including arrangements by which the meeting can be electronically accessed via live webcast or live audio feed), submission of questions in advance of the AGM, addressing of substantial and relevant questions before or at the AGM and voting by appointing the Chairman of the AGM as proxy at the AGM, are set out in the Notice of AGM dated 12 April 2022. - (c) SRS investors who wish to appoint the Chairman of the AGM as proxy should approach their respective SRS Operators to submit their votes by 11.00 a.m. on 20 April 2022 (being seven (7) working days before the AGM).

-(Address)

-being a member/members of FAR EAST GROUP LIMITED (the "Company") hereby appoint the Chairman of the Annual General Meeting of the Company ("AGM"), being Mr. Loh Mun Yew, the Executive Director and Chief Executive Officer of the Company as my/our proxy/proxies to attend and vote for me/us on my/our behalf at the AGM to be held by electronic means on Wednesday, 28 April 2021 at 11.00 a.m. and at any adjournment thereof.

-I/We direct my/our proxy/proxies to vote for, vote against or abstain from voting on the resolutions to be proposed at the AGM as indicated hereunder.
-In the absence of specific directions in respect of a resolution, the appointment of the Chairman of the AGM as your proxy for that resolution will be treated as invalid.

-NO. RESOLUTIONS FOR AGAINST ABSTAIN ORDINARY BUSINESS 1.
-To receive and adopt the Directors' Statement and Audited Financial Statements for the financial year ended 31 December 2020 together with the Independent Auditor's Report thereon 2.
-To declare a final (tax exempt one-tier) dividend of 0.18 cent per ordinary share for the financial year ended 31 December 2020 3.
-To approve the payment of Directors' fees of \$185,600 for the financial 0. year ending 31 December 2021, payable half-yearly in arrears 4.
-To re-elect Loh Mun Yew as a Director of the Company 5.
-To re-elect Mak Yen-Chen Andrew as a Director of the Company 6.
-To re-elect Tan Hwee Kiong as a Director of the Company 7.
-To re-elect Ho Boon Chuan Wilson as a Director of the Company 8.
-To re-appoint Ernst & Young LLP as auditor of the Company and to authorise the Directors to fix its remuneration SPECIAL BUSINESS 9.
-To authorise the Directors to issue shares and convertible securities 10.
-To approve the renewal of Share Buyback Mandate 11.
-To approve the continued appointment of Mak Yen-Chen Andrew as an independent Director, for purposes of Rule 406(3)(d)(iii)(A) of the Catalist Rules (which will take effect from 1 January 2022) 12.
-To approve the continued appointment of Mak Yen-Chen Andrew as an independent Director, for purposes of Rule 406(3)(d)(iii)(B) of the Catalist Rules (which will take effect from 1 January 2022) 13.
-To approve the continued appointment of Tan Hwee Kiong as an 13. independent Director, for purposes of Rule 406(3)(d)(iii)(A) of the Catalist Rules (which will take effect from 1 January 2022) 14.
-To approve the continued appointment of Tan Hwee Kiong as an independent Director, for purposes of Rule 406(3)(d)(iii)(B) of the Catalist Rules (which will take effect from 1 January 2022)
+I/We, (Name) (NI RIC/Passport/F Registration Number) of (Address) Meeting my/our 2022 a I/We of indicate member/members of FAR EAST GROUP LIMITED (the " Company ") g of the Company (" AGM "), being Mr. Loh Mun Yew, the Chief Executiv proxy to attend and vote for me/us on my/our behalf at the AGM to be to 11.00 a.m. and at any adjournment thereof. direct my/our proxy to vote for, vote against or abstain from voting of the ded hereunder.
+In the absence of specific directions in respect of a resolution will be treated as invalid. re Officer and Exected by electrons on the resolution ecutive Director onic means on \ on to be propo of the Company as Wednesday, 27 April sed at the AGM as NO. RESOLUTIONS FOR AGAINST ABSTAIN ORDINARY BUSINESS 1.
+To receive and adopt the Directors' Statement and Audited Financia Statements for the financial year ended 31 December 2021 togethe with the Independent Auditor's Report thereon 2.
+To declare a final (tax exempt one-tier) dividend of 0.18 cents per ordinary share for the financial year ended 31 December 2021 У 3.
+To approve the payment of Director's fees of \$192,000 for the financial year ending 31 December 2022, payable half-yearly in arrears al .
+4. To re-elect Loh Pui Lai as a Director of the Company 5.
+To re-elect Leng Chee Keong as a Director of the Company 6.
+To re-appoint Ernst & Young LLP as auditor of the Company and to authorise the Directors to fix its remuneration 0 SPECIAL BUSINESS 7.
+To authorise the Directors to issue shares and convertible securities 8.
+To approve the renewal of Share Buyback Mandate If you indicate accordingly wish to exercise all your votes "For", "Against" or "Abstain", please indicate wit the number of votes as appropriate. this day of 2022 h a tick [√] within tl ne boxes provide d.
+Alternatively, please Total number of Shares in Number of Number of Shares (a) Depository Register (b) Register of Members

-of

-Delete accordingly If you wish to exercise all your votes "For", "Against" or "Abstain", please indicate with a tick [v] within the boxes provided.
-Alternatively, please indicate the number of votes as appropriate.

-Dated this day of 2021

-Total number of Shares in Number of Shares

-(a) Depository Register

-(b) Register of Members
+IMPORTANT: PLEASE READ NOTES OVERLEAF